RuoyingZheng/RuoyingZheng.github.io/_posts/2025-03-10-group-cooperation.md

 - In contrast, human performance declined as group size grew, even falling below individual performance.
 - Only when communication was allowed did human group performance approach that of individuals.

----

 ## Simple Rules and Emergent Intelligence

-Why do ants, with their seemingly *simple minds*, benefit from cooperation, while humans, with their _complex brains_, struggle?
+Why do ants, with their seemingly _simple minds_, benefit from cooperation, while humans, with their _complex brains_, struggle?

 The answer lies in **different modes of cooperation**.